 The difference between Omnichannel and Multichannel

-It’s said that Omnichannel and Multichannel are basically the exact same thing, but this is a wrong point of view which requires proper explanation of the terms.
-The fact is there are actually some really important distinctions between.
+It’s said that Omnichannel and Multichannel are basically the exact same thing, but this is a wrong point of view which requires a proper explanation of the terms.
+The fact is there are actually some really important distinctions between them.
 And being able to learn the difference between the two is a necessary thing to optimize your revenue in this constantly changing economy.

 Multichannel: Multichannel is the process of interacting with customers through various channels and platforms.
 Each channel works on its own and barely has any connection with each other.
 Therefore, Multi channels might deliver different messages on different channels and there is no transparency between them.

-Omnichannel: Omnichannel is basically a more effective way of using Multi channel.
-At its core, Omni channel is an approach to business that involves using multiple channels to interact with the customer in an integrated way.
-In short, Omnichannel joins these platforms together and brings seamless experience to the customers.
+Omnichannel: Omnichannel is basically a more effective way of using Multichannel.
+At its core, Omnichannel is an approach to business that involves using multiple channels to interact with the customer in an integrated way.
+In short, Omnichannel joins these platforms together and brings a seamless experience to the customers.

 According to Business2Community, 60% of millennial consumers expect a consistent experience across multiple channels (online, physical, and everything in-between).
 This expectation can be huge to businesses as it’s not something that can be changed overnight.
 So if you want to dig further into how brands apply Omni channels to the systems and successfully level up their revenues, check out some of our examples below!

-Starbuck is regarded as one of the top companies that provide the best Omnichannel experiences.
-The coffee giant already had 28,000 physical stores with 75 million monthly customers but they have taken their sale to a new level after expanding their Omnichannel strategy.
+Starbucks is regarded as one of the top companies that provide the best Omnichannel experiences.
+The coffee giant already had 28,000 physical stores with 75 million monthly customers but they have taken their sales to a new level after expanding their Omnichannel strategy.

-When you first sign up for Starbuck’s loyalty program, they offer you a free drink and by doing this, the company have added 10 million digitally registered customers to their database.
+When you first sign up for Starbucks’ loyalty program, they offer you a free drink and by doing this, the company has added 10 million digitally registered customers to their database.
 The mobile app also allows customers to receive reward points after making a purchase and shows tailor-made recommendations based on their previous orders.
-These recommendations will be proactively offered on the menu displays and customers are able to select on even more personalized choices.
+These recommendations will be proactively offered on the menu displays and customers are able to select even more personalized choices.

 Furthermore, since everything is integrated, shoppers can always reload their card via phone, website, in-store and on the app.
 Every transaction order or add-to-cart gets updated across all channels, in real-time.

-- Multiple tablets are placed in stores which integrate with their online app and website.
+- Multiple tablets are placed in stores that integrate with their online app and website.